public class YamlMapFactoryBean extends YamlProcessor implements FactoryBean<java.util.Map<java.lang.String,java.lang.Object>>, InitializingBean

 simply assumed to always return independent instances if the

 public void afterPropertiesSet()

-This method allows the bean instance to perform initialization only possible when all bean properties have been set and to throw an exception in the event of misconfiguration.
+This method allows the bean instance to perform validation of its overall configuration and final initialization when all bean properties have been set.

 @Nullable public java.util.Map<java.lang.String,java.lang.Object> getObject()